Baesh History, Family Crest & Coats of Arms

 The surname Baesh was first found in Hertfordshire at Stanstead Abbots, a parish, in the union of Ware, hundred of Braughin.
 The first record that we could find was of Edward Bashe, the son of a Worcester tradesman who served in the naval victualling department for 40 years, and obtained a grant of Stanstead Abbots in 1559.
 His son Ralph Baesh built the church "situated on an eminence one mile south-east from the village in 1578."
 And his son, Sir Edward Baesh founded almshouses for six widows in 1636, and a free grammar school.
 A few years later in the same parish, Rye House was home to the plot laid in 1683 against the lives of Charles II., and James, Duke of York.

 Early History of the Baesh family

-Another 289 words (21 lines of text) covering the years 1510, 1600, 1616, 1661 and 1671 are included under the topic Early Baesh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baesh research.
+Another 145 words (10 lines of text) covering the years 1510, 1600, 1616, 1661 and 1671 are included under the topic Early Baesh History in all our PDF Extended History products and printed products wherever possible.

 Baesh Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Bashe, Bash, Bashy, Baesh and others.

 Early Notables of the Baesh family (pre 1700)